rmitchellscott/Aviary/DATA_MANAGEMENT.md

 - **User configurations**: rmapi configs and settings
 - **Metadata**: Export information and compatibility data

+### Background Job Processing

+Aviary supports background backup processing:

+- **Background jobs**: Backups are processed as background jobs
+- **Job tracking**: Monitor backup progress through the admin interface
+- **Download when ready**: Completed backups can be downloaded from the jobs panel

 ### Backup Options

 When creating a backup via the Admin Panel, it will always be a full backup.